dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 The difference is that STABLE-SORT is guaranteed to not reorder any elements considered equivalent by the predicate while SORT guarantees only that the result is sorted and may reorder equivalent elements.

 Both these functions are examples of what are called destructive functions.
-Destructive functions are allowed--typically for reasons of efficiency--to modify their arguments in more or less arbitrary ways.
+Destructive functions are allowed -- typically for reasons of efficiency -- to modify their arguments in more or less arbitrary ways.
 This has two implications: one, you should always do something with the return value of these functions (such as assign it to a variable or pass it to another function), and, two, unless you're done with the object you're passing to the destructive function, you should pass a copy instead.
 I'll say more about destructive functions in the next chapter.

 Typically you won't care about the unsorted version of a sequence after you've sorted it, so it makes sense to allow SORT and STABLE-SORT to destroy the sequence in the course of sorting it.
 But it does mean you need to remember to write the following:10